Philip Hayes (United States Army officer): Main military career

 Hayes attained the rank of Lt.
 Colonel in March 1934.
 In 1936 he was transferred to Hawaii and became an assistant chief of staff at the Army's Hawaiian Department.
 In July 1938 Hayes was promoted to the rank of Colonel and he became the chief of staff of the Hawaiian Department in 1940.

 While serving as the chief of staff of the Hawaiian Department, Hayes warned of the possibility of a sneak attack on Pearl Harbor by Japan.
-In standing orders to the Department, Hayes wote: "It is possible that a declaration of war upon the United States may be preceded by a surprise raid or attack on the Pearl Harbor Naval Base by hostile aircraft, submarines, or surface ships".
+In standing orders to the department, Hayes wrote: "It is possible that a declaration of war upon the United States may be preceded by a surprise raid or attack on the Pearl Harbor Naval Base by hostile aircraft, submarines, or surface ships".

 Hayes was transferred back to the mainland in late November 1941, due to a scheduled rotation, and stationed at Fort Bragg.

 From December 1941 to March 1942 Hayes briefly served as the professor of Military Science and Tactics at Harvard University.
 After leaving Harvard, Hayes served as the chief of staff of Army's First Service Command.

-On June 22, 1943 Hayes was promoted to brigadier general.
+On June 22, 1943, Hayes was promoted to brigadier general.
 He served as deputy chief of staff of all Army Service Commands and, effective December 1, 1943, was appointed the head of the Third Service Command, covering Maryland, Pennsylvania and Virginia.
 In January 1944 Philip Hayes was promoted to the two-star rank of major general, with the U.S. Senate confirming his promotion on January 27, 1944.

 As head of the Third Service Command, Hayes oversaw much of the logistics related to the war production in the Maryland-Pennsylvania-Virginia area; this included having to deal with a thorny issue of employment of prisoner of war, where the U.S. laws and the restrictions of the Geneva Convention were difficult to reconcile.